-I adapted this recipe from one by Hellmann’s, increasing the cocoa powder and sugar and reducing the eggs by one.
+I adapted this chocolate-mayonnaise cupcakes recipe from one by Hellmann’s, increasing the cocoa powder and sugar and reducing the eggs by one.
 It’s easy to assemble and practically foolproof.
-The batter is rich and deeply chocolaty, and results in bouncy little cakes that don’t dissolve into a shower of crumbs with the first bite.
-You must, must, must try these with the Caramel-Butterscotch Buttercream Frosting; its robust singed-brown-sugar flavor perfectly complements the almost black plainness of the cake.
+The batter is rich and deeply chocolaty, and results in bouncy little cupcakes that don’t dissolve into a shower of crumbs with the first bite.
+You must, must, must try these with the Caramel-Butterscotch Buttercream Frosting; its robust singed-brown-sugar flavor perfectly complements the almost black plainness of the cupcakes.
 In fact, it’s so good, it might become your go-to frosting.–Jill O’Connor

 Chocolate-Mayonnaise Cupcakes with Caramel-Butterscotch Frosting Recipe

 - Quick Glance

 - 1/4 teaspoon salt

 - 2 large eggs